 Tell me that’s a standard-looking before picture.
 Or at least tell me that you have one closet that has gross walls, is over-stuffed and has no rhyme or reason to the organization of the closet. =)

-I’m definitely going to get into the coat closet organization and talk about how we are now storing coats, shoes, gloves, scarves, etc., but first, let me remind you of the plan for the entryway coat closet.
-I shared some inspiration pictures in the post about the coat closet organization plan if you care to check those out.
+I'm definitely going to get into the coat closet organization and talk about how we are now storing coats, shoes, gloves, scarves, etc., but first, let me remind you of the plan for the entryway coat closet.
+I shared some inspiration pictures in the post about the organization plan if you care to check those out.

 I also have a few pins on Pinterest that really inspired my makeover.
 I love this simple storage solution as well as the “feel” of this space.